mmallikpy/mmallikpy/README.md

 ### Hi there 👋 I am Mithun Mallik.
 My profession is Network & System Engineer.
 My working experience in Network designing, planning, implementation, maintenance, System administration, analysis, optimization, customer support, network automation, network and System monitoring, and troubleshooting.

-- 🔭 I’m currently working on Cisco [Firewall, Router, Switch,Wireless]
+- 🔭 Currently Working on Cisco [Firewall, Router, Switch,Wireless]
+- - 🔭 Currently working on Mikrotik [Router, Switch]
-- 🔭 I’m currently working on Linux [Redhat, Ubuntu, Debina, Kali]
+- 🔭 Currently working on Linux [Redhat, Ubuntu, Debina, Kali]
+- 🔭 Currently working on ESXi
+- 🔭 Currently working on Netowrk automation using Python
+-

+-

 <!--
 **mmallikpy/mmallikpy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.